gunthercox/ChatterBot/docs/large-language-models.rst

 * ☐ Date and time :class:`~chatterbot.logic.TimeLogicAdapter`
 * ☐ Unit conversion ``UnitConversion``

-One of the concepts / theories here that we want to evaluate is that it is easier (and more efficient) to teach AI to use a calculator than it is to teach it the rules of mathematics.
+One of the concepts / theories here that we want to evaluate is, for example, that it may be easier (and more efficient) to teach AI to use a calculator than it is to teach it the rules of mathematics.
+Whether this is because it lets us use smaller LLMs that don't have a strong understanding of math, or because in general it allows us to offload processing of other complex tasks, there is likely a strong use case here.

 **Phase 4:**